Kinjutsu00/Bicolor_Towers_Of_Hanoi/README.md

 Solution implemented in **C**(Imperative Programming), **Prolog**(Logic Programming) and **Scheme**(Functional Programming).

 The bicolor towers of Hanoi problem is a variation of traditional towers of Hanoi problem.
 (It was offered to grade 3-6 students at 2' eme Championnat de Francedes Jeux Math ́ematiques et Logiquesheld in July 1988).
 Suppose there arethree pegs, A, B and C. Suppose there are two sets of disks α and β, where α={αi | 1 <= i <= n } and β = {βi | 1 <= i <= n} such that color of everydisk in α is blue and color of every disk in β is red.
-The goal of the problem is to make the towersof pegs A and B monochrome.
-The biggest disks at the bottom of thepegs Aand B are required to swap positions.
+The goal of the problem is to make the towers of pegs A and B monochrome.
+The biggest disks at the bottom of the pegs A and B are required to swap positions.

 The initial configuration is like: